 Depending on how dirty your air is, it could be even be causing you short-term problems like headaches and stuffy noses.

 The solution: This is a long-game solution, but using a HEPA air filter you can filter out up to 70% of indoor air pollution (you'll just need to get one that's the right size for your room.
 You can lower systemic inflammation in your body.
 That means we can recover easier from stress and feel better.

-How we use it: Pop one of these in your bedroom where you'll be for 7–9 hours for the rest of your life.
+How I use it: Pop one of these in your bedroom where you'll be for 7–9 hours for the rest of your life.
 If you work from home, you might benefit getting another one for the office.